About us

 AURORA GARCÍA ROBLES

-Graduated in Psychology from the University of the Balearic Islands.
-Refresher Course in Psychological Intervention and Mental Health (unofficial master’s degree).
-University Master in Initiation to Research in Mental Health from the University of Cantabria and currently a predoctoral researcher.
-Her professional activity has been fundamentally related to management and administration in the healthcare sphere and in November 2018, she began to execute her activity at the Coordination Office of the National Biobanks Network (RNBB).
-Since then, she has collaborated in the processing of sample and service requests, assisted biobanks and members of the platform in the pursuit of their cooperative activity, helped implement processes and procedures and provided support to the Coordination of the ISCIII National Biobanks and Biomodels Platform.
+She holds a PhD in Psychology from the University of the Balearic Islands (2023), a Master’s degree in Psychological Intervention and Mental Health (a postgraduate degree), and a Master’s degree in Introduction to Research in Mental Health from the University of Cantabria.
+Her professional career has primarily focused on management and administration within the healthcare sector, and since November 2018, she has worked at the Coordination Office of the National Biobank Network (RNBB).
+There, she collaborates on managing sample and service requests, supports biobanks and platform members in their collaborative activities, assists in implementing processes and procedures, and supports the Coordination of the National Platform of Biomodels and Biobanks at the ISCIII (Carlos III Health Institute).